 1. Earth Runners

-I’ll start with Earth Runners because they were my first earthing shoes and because they are perfect for the warmer weather which is now upon us.
+I’ll start with Earth Runners because they were my first earthing shoes and because I love sandals.

 Earth Runners sandals are made sustainably in the USA.
 Earth Runners feature a copper dot and special conductive straps which connect you to the earth, while their grippy Vibram® soles equip you to take on any landscape.
 They’re great for hiking and running out in nature, and the soles are thin enough to mimic a “barefoot” feel if that’s you’re thing (thicker soles can be ordered if it’s not).

-This winter, Earth Runners sold a kit that would allow you to convert ordinary shoes (like your favorite pair of Chuck Taylors) into earthing shoes.
-Now that it’s sandal weather again they are not selling that kit, but if you sign up for their mailing list you’ll know when the kit is back in stock.
+Earth Runners also sells a DIY kit that allows you to convert ordinary shoes (like your favorite pair of Chuck Taylors) into earthing shoes.

 2. Soft Stars